 What is KYC?

 A quick recap on KYC is helpful before we look at eKYC.
 “Know your Customer,“ or KYC, is the process of verifying the identity of customers.
 It is about knowing and trusting the identity of a customer and their financial transactions.
-KYC protects the financial institution, its customers and wider markets from fraud, money laundering or other financial crime.
+KYC protects the financial institution, its customers and wider markets from fraud, money laundering and other types of financial crime.

-KYC takes place whilst onboarding a new customer, but it also has an important ongoing element throughout the customer relationship.
+KYC takes place whilst onboarding a new customer, but it should also remain an important ongoing element throughout the customer relationship.

 What is eKYC?